-Every year top organisations collect and compile data to help nonprofit organizations like yours be even more successful.
+Every year top organisations collect and compile data to help nonprofit organisations like yours be even more successful.
 This is especially important considering the rapid rate at which technology is changing the fundraising landscape, which can make it difficult for your organisation to keep up.

 These stats will help you understand today’s donors and what you need to do to be able to reach them.
 One of the major takeaways?
 Being able to engage donors on their preferred channel is crucial to the success of your nonprofit.